 “We are learning about these people.
 They are now a major phenomenon in this country and each year they get bigger and better organised.
 Somebody up the line, right at the top, is going to have to make some hard decisions on just what the hell we are going to do about it.”

-In May 1992, some 20,000 ravers and new age hippies descended on Castlemorton Common, in Worcestershire, England, for a week-long free festival featuring sound systems from the likes of Circus Warp, Spiral Tribe and the DiY Sound System.
+On this day (22 May) in 1992, some 20,000 ravers and new age hippies descended on Castlemorton Common, in Worcestershire, England, for a week-long free festival featuring sound systems from the likes of Circus Warp, Spiral Tribe and the DiY Sound System.

 It was a party that would have longstanding consequences, leading to the introduction of the Criminal Justice and Public Order Act 1994, which infamously prohibited parties that played music including ‘sounds wholly or predominantly characterised by the emission of a succession of repetitive beats’.